Production Cost Report

 This report presents the economics of Epichlorohydrin (ECH) production from glycerol and sodium chloride in the United States.
 Initially, brine is decomposed electrolytically in a membrane cell, producing chlorine, caustic soda and hydrogen.
 The hydrogen and chlorine react forming hydrogen chloride (HCl).
 Finally, glycerol is reacted with HCl, generating dichlorohydrins (DCH), which are hydrolyzed to ECH by the caustic soda.

-The cost analyses presented in the report ECH E51A target a 100 kta (kilometric tons per annum) United States-based plant.
+The cost analyses presented in this report target a 100 kta (kilo metric ton per annum per annum) United States-based plant.
 For those interested in cost analyses considering other plant capacities and/or locations, Intratec offers a customized analysis as an optional feature.

 Feasibility Studies